Xephoxx/Remove-Guest-User-Ubuntu/README.md

 # Remove-Guest-User-Ubuntu
 - This repo is intended to show how to remove guest user session on Ubuntu.
-- After having dropped the file restart your system.
+- Put the file in /etc/lightdm/lightdm.conf.d directory and after having dropped the file restart your system.